A Brief History of Netflix Personalization (Part Two, from 2007 to 2021).

 From the launch of streaming to an "I feel lucky" button, this essay details Netflix’s journey to enable a highly personalized experience that connects its members with movies they'll love.

 Gib’s note: In each “Ask Gib” essay, I draw from my experience as both VP of Product at Netflix and Chief Product Officer at Chegg to help product leaders advance their careers.
 This is essay #51.

-Click here to purchase my self-paced Product Strategy course on Teachable for $200 off the normal $699 price— the coupon code is ASKGIB200.
+Click here to purchase my self-paced Product Strategy course on Teachable for $200 off the normal $699 price — the coupon code is 200DISCOUNTGIBFRIENDS but the link will handle this automatically.
 (You can try the first two modules for free.)

 I’m on Instagram at “AskGib”— fewer words, more pictures!

 I’m enjoying my new survey tool, UserLeap.
 Learn more about the product here.